GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 - A successfully installed application will have its status updated to ‘ready’.
 A *New Job* button becomes available from the Actions menu on the application list page, or from the application detail page.
 The [User Guide](user_guide.md) contains additional information on how jobs can be prepared and submitted.

 ### Debugging problems

+#### Deployment problems

+Most deployment problems are caused by not having the right permissions.
+If this is the case, error message will normally show what permissions are missing.
+Use the [IAM permissions reference](https://cloud.google.com/iam/docs/permissions-reference) to research this and identify additional roles to add to your user account.

+Before any attempt to redeploy, make sure to run `terraform destroy` in `hpc-toolkit/frontend/tf` to remove cloud resources that have been already created.
+Also remove the Terraform state files.

+#### Cluster problems

+The FrontEnd should be quite reliable provisioning clusters.
+However, in cloud computing, erroneous situations will happen and do happen from time to time. many outside our controls.
+For example, a resource creation could fail because the hosting GCP project has ran out of certain resource quotas.
+Or, an upgrade of an underlying machine image might have introduced changes that are imcompatible to our system.
+It is not possible to capture all such situations.
+Here, a list of tips is given to help debug cluster creation problems.
+The [Developer's Guide](developer_guide.md) contains a lot of detais on how the backend logics are handled, which can also shed light on certain issues.

+- If a cluster is stuck at status 'c', something is wrong with the provisioning of cluster hardware.
+SSH into the service machine and identify the directory containing the run-time data for that cluster at `frontend/clusters/cluster_<cluster_id>` where `<cluster_id>` can be found on the web interface.
+Check the Terraform log files there for debugging information.
+- If a cluster is stuck at status 'i', hardware resources should have been commissioned properly and there is something wrong in the software configuration stage.
+Locate the IP address of the Slurm controller node and find its VM instance on GCP console.
+Check its related *Serial port* for system log.
+If needed, SSH into the controller from the GCP console to check Slurm logs under `/var/log/slurm/`.

+#### Application problems

+Spack installation is fairly reliable.
+However, there are throusands of packages in the Spack repository and packages are not always tested on all systems.
+If a Spack installation returns an error, first locate the Spack logs by clicking the *View Logs* button from the application detail page.
+Then identify from the *Installation Error Log* the root cause of the problem.

+Spack installation problem can happen with not only the package installed, but also its depdendencies.
+There is not a general way debugging Spack problems.
+It may be helpful to create a standalone compute engine virtual machine with Centos 7 operating system (same OS used by our Slurm clusters) and debug Spack problems there manually.
+Alternatively, adminstrators can SSH into the Slurm controller and try the manually run `spack` commands there for debugging.

+Complex bugs should be reported to Spack.
+If an easy fix can be found, note the procedure.
+This can be then used in a custom installation.

+#### General clean-up tips

+- If a cluster is stucked in 'i' state, it is normally OK to find the *Destroy* button from its *Actions* menu to destroy it.
+- For failed network/filesystem/cluster creations, one may need to SSH into the service machine, locate the run-time data directory, and manually run `terraform destroy` there for clean up cloud resources.
+- Certain database records might get corrupted and need to be removed for failed clusters or network/filesystem components.
+This can be done from the Django Admin site, although adminstrators need to exercise caution while modifying the raw data in Django database.